We performed at the show and had such a good time connecting with the incredible entrepreneurs…

 29 Jun, 2015

-by Jake Comments Off on Developing a Startup in High School – My Year as Scrummaster, Manager and Impressario
+Comments Off on Developing a Startup in High School – My Year as Scrummaster, Manager and Impressario

 Developing a startup is a monumental task.
 I cannot think of a more relevant learning experience for the age we live in.
 It sure feels good to ship a piece of hardware that will be used for years to come.